aLearningLad/reverseit/README.md

 This simplistic little program takes in a string, reverses it, and returns it to you.
 No big deal, just a fun little thing.
+If you're reading this and keen, take the code and add your own flavour to it.
+Happy coding!